leafsphp/new-docs/lucky-charm/README.md

 ## Leaf PHP: Lucky Charm🍀

-Lucky Charm🍀 is the latest beta release of Leaf PHP Framework.
+Lucky Charm🍀 is the latest stable release of Leaf PHP Framework.
 It comes with fixes for most known bugs, sharper and simpler looking methods, a smaller package size, better data handling and suggestions from our community.
 Note that changes from lucky charm will also be shiped in later versions of [LeafMVC](/), [LeafAPI](/) and [Skeleton](/).

 ## 📁 Installation